deltamualpha/elasticblob/readme.md

         - favorite
 ```

+One outstanding problem with this metadata example: it assumes all your filenames are unique across all your directories, which is probably a bad assumption.

 Avoid the use of leading underscores in key names, as this may conflict with internal elasticsearch identifiers.

 ----